otacke/github-action-h5p-build/README.md

   - Translation matching semantics.json (via [H5P CLI](https://github.com/h5p/h5p-cli))
 - Lints if a `lint` script is defined in `package.json`
 - Builds if a `build` script is defined in `package.json`
+- Allows to optionally set an action input `expected-unsafe-translations` that sets the number of expected unsafe translations, e.g. something like `<p style=\"text-align: center;\"></p>` as a default value to trick the CKEditor into using aligned positioning.

 ## Important note
 The H5P CLI tool is currently being rewritten completely.
 To prevent breaking changes, the version that's used is pinned.
+Also, checking for "unsafe translations" will not work perfectly due to the way the H5P CLI tool deals with output.

 ## Example
 Inside your repository, make sure there's a directory called